 What’s new, general information and frequently asked questions about timber frame and post and beam construction, inspired and beautifully built buildings, timber frame home design advice, what woods to use, and best practices.
 Check out our timber frame videos for a unique glimpse into our projects and methods.
-Use the form on the right to get our blog updates delivered directly to your inbox.

 What is the Best Wood for Timber Framing Projects?